 Event email campaigns are good examples of standalone campaigns.
 They are related to an upcoming event you’re hosting, such as a conference, webinar, or award.
 Usually, one-off event campaigns are used when the event is suitable only for one or a few segments of the audience.

-The Wing introduced their Instagram live stream with Nancy Pelosi with a simple and concise standalone email.
+The Wing introduced their Instagram live stream with Nancy Pelosi with a simple and concise standalone email, effectively using the campaign to boost Instagram post engagement and reach a wider audience.

 Outbound email marketing campaigns